-Due to summer monsoon flood danger, backcountry camping is closed in Frijoles, Alamo, and Capulin canyons, or any stream bottoms July 1st through September 15th.
-Please backcountry camp only on mesa tops and in designated camping areas.
+Due to summer monsoon flood danger, backcountry camping is closedin Frijoles, Alamo, and Capulin canyons, or any stream bottoms July 1st through September 15th.
+Also, during windy times, dead trees in fire areas, as well as all treed areas can be hazardous.
+Please camp away from stands of dead or damaged trees.
+Please backcountry camp only on mesa tops and in designated camping areas

 There are over 70 miles of trail within Bandelier National Monument.
 Trails tend to follow mesa edges or transect canyons and mesas.
 Some of these trails include steep switchbacks and long drop-offs.
 Trails can be very icy in winter or early spring.
 Some trails marked on older maps are no longer maintained and may be impossible to find.
 Always take a current map.
 Be sure to check on trail conditions by stopping by or calling the visitor center at (505) 672-3861 x 517.

 A permit is required for any overnight stays in the Bandelier backcountry.
 Permits are free, must be obtained in person anytime the visitor center is open except for the last 20 minutes before closing.
 You may obtain a permit the day of your trip, or a maximum of 48 hours before your planned backcountry trip begins.